jestjs/jest/docs/Configuration.md

 _Note: When using multi project runner, it's recommended to add a `displayName` for each project.
 This will show the `displayName` of a project next to its tests._

+### `promises` [string]

+Default: `real`

+Setting this value to `fake` allows the use of fake promises to replace the `Promise` class introduced in ecma-script2015 specification.
+Fake promises are useful for synchronizing promises, or for use with jest's fake timers feature.

 ### `reporters` [array<moduleName | [moduleName, options]>]

 Default: `undefined`